Energy saving tips for your home

 • Knowing what you’re going to take out of the fridge before you open it and making sure the door is closed fully afterwards will help minimise electricity use

-Putting hot food in your fridge will make it have to work extra hard to cool down the food and keep the fridge at the correct temperature
+Putting hot food in your fridge will make it have to work extra hard to cool down the food and keep the fridge at the correct temperature.

-Having appliances that expel heat (like an oven or dishwasher) beside your fridge and freezer will make them use more energy to stay cold
+Having appliances that expel heat (like an oven or dishwasher) beside your fridge and freezer will make them use more energy to stay cold.

-Utility room: laundry & cleaning tips
+Utility room: laundry and cleaning tips

-• Wash clothes at 30°C if possible
+• Wash clothes at 30°C if possible.

-• Use 'Eco' settings – even if they take longer, they’re more energy efficient
+• Use 'Eco' settings – even if they take longer, they’re more energy efficient.

-• Wait until you have a full load to wash rather than doing two half loads
+• Wait until you have a full load to wash rather than doing two half loads.

-• If you’ve a smart meter and are on a Time of Use plan, using your washing machine or tumble dryer at the time when your electricity tariff rates are lower will save you money
+• If you’ve a smart meter and are on a Time of Use plan, using your washing machine or tumble dryer at the time when your electricity tariff rates are lower will save you money.

-• This is an obvious one, but avoiding using a tumble dryer will save a lot of energy
+• This is an obvious one, but avoiding using a tumble dryer will save a lot of energy.

-• When you do use a tumble dryer, make sure to put heavy and light clothes into separate loads
+• When you do use a tumble dryer, make sure to put heavy and light clothes into separate loads.

-• Heated clothes airers can be a good compromise for winter days – they’re quite cheap to run (about 14c per hour) and you’ll get the benefit of the residual heat in the room that they’re in
+• Heated clothes airers can be a good compromise for winter days – they’re quite cheap to run (about 14c per hour) and you’ll get the benefit of the residual heat in the room that they’re in.

-Living spaces: washing, grooming & recreation tips
+Living spaces: washing, grooming and recreation tips

 As you can see, most of the devices we use for recreation don’t use as much energy as those for cooking and cleaning!
 However, there are some simple changes you can make to help reduce your energy consumption in these areas too.

-If you can reduce your time in the shower by 3 minutes a day, you could save about €83 a year
+If you can reduce your time in the shower by 3 minutes a day, you could save about €62 a year.

 Work from home tips